 - Trained and coached hundreds of people and dozens of companies in Agile & Lean software development – including developers, testers, customers, project leaders, and managers.

-- Regularly teach Scrum and Lean courses together with Jeff Sutherland (founder of Scrum) and Mary Poppendieck (founder of Lean Software Development).
-For example Deep Lean.
+- Regularly teach Scrum and Lean courses together with Jeff Sutherland (founder of Scrum) and Mary Poppendieck (founder of Lean Software Development), and Alistair Cockburn (co-founder of Agile software development).

 - Certified Scrum Trainer.

-- Regular keynote speaker at Agile & Lean conferences worldwide, won “best speaker award” several times.
+- Regular keynote speaker at Agile & Lean conferences worldwide, with record ratings almost every time.

 - Process coach